 The Sitterwerk Foundation is a founding member of the Material-Archiv association, an educational network for teaching, research, and practice.
 It regards materials as a basic element of creative work and brings together historical and current knowledge about materials with the aim of providing access for both specialists and laypeople to a broad spectrum of materials from a transdisciplinary perspective.
 Mediation takes place on the one hand by means of physical collections that present the materials as objects, and, on the other, via an online database that makes material knowledge generally accessible.

 The multidisciplinary network is currently managed by ten educational and cultural institutions with focuses on architecture, art, design, restoration, conservation, and material technology.
 Each of them has a collection of material samples with a profile tailored to the respective institution.
 While the participating Gewerbemuseum (Museum of Applied Arts and Design) in Winterthur has a broad collection in terms of content and offers didactically prepared example applications, the Sitterwerk has holdings of material samples that are important in the production of art.
 The focuses of the collections of the art and architecture universities involved, in turn, are closely oriented toward the specific courses of studies and are regarded as a teaching tool.

-The following nine institutions are currently part of the Material-Archiv:
+The following eleven institutions are currently part of the Material-Archiv:

 S1 Gewerbemuseum, Winterthur

 S2 Lucerne University of Applied Sciences and Arts—Technology & Architecture

 S5 Lucerne University of Applied Sciences and Arts—Design & Art

 S6 Eidgenössische Technische Hochschule (ETH; Swiss Federal Institute of Technology), Zurich

 S10 Burg Giebichenstein Kunsthochschule Halle